Olive Kitteridge

 Olive Kitteridge is a 2008 novel or short story cycle by American author Elizabeth Strout.
-Set in Maine in the fictional coastal town of Crosby, it comprises 13 stories that are interrelated but narratively discontinuous and non-chronological.
+Set in Maine in the fictional coastal town of Crosby, it comprises 13 stories that are interrelated but narratively discontinuous.
 Olive Kitteridge is a main character in some stories and has a lesser or cameo role in others.
 Six of the stories had been published in periodicals between 1992 and 2007.

 The novel won the 2009 Pulitzer Prize for Fiction and was a finalist for the 2008 National Book Critics Circle Award.
 HBO produced a 2014 four-part miniseries adaptation featuring Frances McDormand in the title role and Richard Jenkins as her character's husband.
 The series won eight awards at the 67th Primetime Emmy Awards including Outstanding Limited Series, Outstanding Lead Actor for Jenkins and Outstanding Lead Actress for McDormand.
 A sequel to the novel, titled Olive, Again, was published on October 15, 2019, by Random House.